RobTillaart/DS1804/README.md

 On the next device power-up, the value of
 EEPROM memory will be loaded into the wiper position register.

-There is no factory default.
+There is no defined factory default, expect the value to be  random.

 ### Related